7 Steps To Buy A Home

 Today, most real estate transactions are born on the internet.
 The first interaction a prospective buyer has with your house is online.
 If there is no connection with them in those first photos, it’s extremely unlikely to go to the next step with a private showing.
 Make sure you have an agent that takes quality photos of your property, preferably professional ones.

-That tentative story that began on a cold January afternoon in 2014 has become a successful narrative that is still unfolding.
+That tentative story that began on a cold January afternoon in 2014 has become a successful narrative still unfolding.
 I have never regretted that decision even once.
 Joe has a talent for connecting with people to help them live up to their potential.
-If there is a harder worker than Joe I haven’t met him yet.
-If there is a leader more willing than Joe to try something new or...
+If there is a harder worker than Joe, I haven't met him yet.
+If there is a leader more willing than Joe to try something new or make improvements, we have not crossed paths, and in a state known for the kindness and generosity...

 7 Great Tips for Fall Home Sellers